rage/programming-23/data/part-10/1-class-hierarchies.md

 <programming-exercise name='Game Museum' tmcname='part10-02_game_museum'>

 The exercise template contains class definitions for a `ComputerGame` and a `GameWarehouse`.
-A GamesWarehouse object is used to store ComputerGame objects.
+A GameWarehouse object is used to store ComputerGame objects.

 Please familiarize yourself with these classes.
 Then define a new class named `GameMuseum` which inherits the `GameWarehouse` class.

-The GameMuseum class should _override_ the `list_games()` method so that it returns a list of only those games which were made before the year 1990.
+The GameMuseum class should _override_ the `list_games()` method, so that it returns a list of only those games which were made before the year 1990.

-The new class should also have a constructor which _calls the constructor from the parent class GameWarehouse_.
+The new class should also have a constructor which _calls the constructor from the parent class `GameWarehouse`_.
 The constructor takes no arguments.

 You may use the following code to test your implementation: